pirocorp/ASP.NET-Core/Workshops/Working With Redis/README.md

 To stop running your Redis server: ```sudo service redis-server stop```

+To restart your Redis server: ```sudo service redis-server restart```

 For more information about working with a Redis database, see the [Redis docs](https://redis.io/topics/quickstart)